 Note that some folks are allergic to aloe.

-Grow your aloe vera plant in sandy, well-drained soil.
+Grow your aloe plant in sandy, well-drained soil.
 Cactus or succulent potting mixes work well for aloe.
-Water regularly, keeping the soil moist but not soggy.
-Aloe vera plants don’t require high soil fertility.
-Aloe plants do best when kept between 55 and 85 degrees Fahrenheit.
+Water sparingly, but thoroughly, allowing the soil to dry out completely between watering- aloes kept too wet will rot at the soil surface.
+Aloes don’t require high soil fertility but will benefit from a weak fertilizer once or twice a year.
+Aloe plants do best when kept between 55- and 85-degrees Fahrenheit.

 • Tender Perennial